France's Macron warns Europe against 'authoritarianism' - Journal du Cameroun

 “I want to belong to a generation that will defend European sovereignty because we fought to obtain it.
 And I will not give in to any kind of fixation on authoritarianism,” he added.

-The young French president’s call to arms comes after populist parties won elections in Hungary and Italy in recent weeks, and as Brussels confronts Poland’s right-wing government over the rule of law.

-Macron’s election last year, defeating the far-right candidate Marine Le Pen, and his ardent pro-Europeanism have made him the poster boy for a revived post-Brexit EU whose proponents aim to battle the challenges of populism.
+Macron’s election last year, defeating the far-right candidate Marine Le Pen, and his ardent pro-Europeanism have made him the poster boy for those aiming for a revived post-Brexit EU to battle the challenges of populism.

+Macron said he was concerned by the growing sense of “doubt” in several European countries in the wake of the shock 2016 Brexit vote, which he said was creating divisions in the EU.

+“There seems to be a sort of European civil war.
+There is a fascination with the illiberal and it’s growing all the time,” Macron told MEPs in the eastern French city.

-But he has struggled to win support for all his proposals, and his speech to MEPs is part of a charm offensive ahead of European Parliament elections in May 2019, the first after Britain’s departure.
+But Macron has struggled to win support across Europe for all his proposals.
+His speech to MEPs is part of a charm offensive ahead of European Parliament elections in May 2019, the first after Britain’s scheduled departure from the EU.

 Later this week Macron will travel to Berlin for talks with German Chancellor Angela Merkel to try to boost flagging support for his plans for the future of the eurozone.

+Merkel’s conservative CDU party pushed back on Monday against plans for deeper eurozone integration, including a separate eurozone budget and the expansion of the EU’s bailout fund.

+Any reforms have to be “in the European and in the German interest,” CDU secretary-general Annegret Kramp-Karrenbauer told reporters.

-Macron also proposed on Tuesday to create a European fund for communities that take in refugees in a bid to tackle one of the most politically toxic issues facing the EU.
+Macron separately proposed on Tuesday to create a European fund for communities that take in refugees in a bid to tackle one of the most politically toxic issues facing the EU.

 “I propose creating a European programme that directly financially supports local communities that welcome and integrate refugees,” Macron said.